Countermeasure against detector-blinding attack with estimation of secret-key leakage

-To address this challenge, several solely hardware-based countermeasures were introduced: monitoring the current of a single photon avalanche detector (SPAD) \cite{yuan2011resilience}, the use of a watchdog detector \cite{lydersen2010hacking, chistiakov2019controlling} and variable optical attenuators \cite{qian2019robust, wu2020robust}, detecting weak and fast SPAD’s avalanche current changes with an oscilloscope \cite{wu2020hacking}.
-Despite proving to be effective countermeasures against the continuous wave (CW) blinding attack monitoring the current of the SPAD, the use of the watchdog detector \cite{acheva2023automated} and using variable optical attenuators failed to protect the system from the pulsed blinding attack, which remains the most challenging one among other types of bits-imposition-aimed attacks.
+To address this challenge, several solely hardware-based countermeasures were introduced \cite{yuan2011resilience, lydersen2010hacking, chistiakov2019controlling, qian2019robust, wu2020robust, wu2020hacking}.
+Despite proving to be effective countermeasures against the CW DBA monitoring the current of the SPAD \cite{yuan2011resilience}, the use of the watchdog detector \cite{lydersen2010hacking, chistiakov2019controlling, acheva2023automated} and using variable optical attenuators \cite{qian2019robust, wu2020robust} failed to protect the system from the pulsed DBA.
 Existing practical countermeasures against pulsed DBA typically necessitate modifications to the receiver's (Bob's) optical setup.
-For instance, photocurrent monitoring utilizing detector waveform analysis has effectively detected DBAs in both CW and pulsed regimes.
-However, the practical implementation of this approach is associated with significant complexity and cost.
+For instance, photocurrent monitoring utilizing detector waveform analysis \cite{wu2020hacking} has effectively detected DBAs in both CW and pulsed regimes.
+However, the practical implementation of detecting weak and fast SPADs' avalanche current changes with an oscilloscope is associated with significant complexity and cost.